fttlov/JCAdvance/README.md

 Added auto-calibration settings from Joyshocklibrary to config.ini for fine-tuning (Nintendo only) :<br>

 1. MaxStillnessError (Default: 2.0) — The absolute maximum noise/error limit the algorithm will tolerate.
 If the noise exceeds this value, calibration is immediately aborted.
 Values greater than 4 will allow you to calibrate the Joy-Con while holding it in your hand, but this may cause drift right after calibration <br>
-2. MinStillnessCollectionTime (Default: 0.5) — The initial time window (in seconds) used to measure gamepad baseline noise floor before collect data for calibration.
-If noise is too big, (touched the gamepad), the test starts again.
+2. MinStillnessCollectionTime (Default: 0.5) — The initial time the controller must remain still to collect baseline noise data.
+Once reached, the algorithm evaluates this data to confirm if the controller is truly at rest.
 Recomended default value <br>
-3. MinStillnessCorrectionTime (Default: 2.0) — Duration (in sec.) of data collection, for calculating drift and compensating for it during calibration.
-Lowering this (e.g., to 1.0) allows the controller to calibrate faster when placed on a desk.<br>
+3. MinStillnessCorrectionTime (Default: 2.0) — The total continuous stillness time required to actually apply the new calibration to the gyroscope.
+The timer doesn't reset; it seamlessly continues from the collection phase.<br>
 4. StillnessCalibrationEaseInTime (Default: 3.0) — The duration (in seconds) over which the newly calculated gyro bias is blended in.
 Lowering this (e.g., to 0.1 - 1.0) makes the drift stop abruptly and noticeably, while higher values smooth the transition to prevent sudden camera jerks if you are holding the controller.
-Joy-Cons calibrate well only on flat surfaces, so feel free to use low values
+Joy-Cons calibrate well only on flat surfaces, so feel free to use low values <br>

 Since the JoyshockLibrary code is quite complex, it is not yet possible to fully understand the calibration logic.
 Among the unclear points: